nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. User requests to view Reminders for all clients.
 4. REP shows a list of current Reminders set.

+    Use case ends.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-REP detects error in details
+REP detects error in details.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

-**Use Case: Sort**
+### **Use Case: Sort clients**

 Actor: User

 **MSS**
-1. User requests to sort the list of clients
+1. User requests to sort the list of clients.
-2. REP displays clients in the requested order
+2. REP displays clients in the requested order.

-   Use case ends
+   Use case ends.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 1b.
-REP detects an error in the entered command
+REP detects an error in the entered command.
    * 1b1.
-REP displays an error message
+REP displays an error message.
    * 1b2.
-User enters the sort command again
+User enters the sort command again.
-   * Steps 1b1-1b2 are repeated until the command entered is valid
+   * Steps 1b1-1b2 are repeated until the command entered is valid.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 ## Non-functional Requirements